gvwilson/thirdbit/src/fiction/in-heck/index.md

 Maddy crossed the floor to her sister in a single bound.
 "Sindy!
 Sindy, wake up!"
-Her sister mumbled something unintelligible and battered her sister's hands away weakly.
+Her sister mumbled and batted her sister's hands away weakly.

 Gumption knelt beside Dockety.
-The Operator's fireball had left an ugly burn on its torso, and a wisp of smoke was rising through one of its shoulder joint.
+The Operator's fireball had left an ugly burn on its torso, and a wisp of smoke was rising from one of its shoulder joints.
 "No, please, no," he begged,
-then yelped as something bumped her knee.
+then yelped as something bumped his knee.

 Mouse backed up and bumped him again, beeping frantically.